Legal Aspects of Medical Emergencies

 Access—the patient’s medical record or EHR, to quickly put the visit into clinical context.
 Are the patient’s complaints new or different?
 Has there been a recent intervention, procedure or medication that may be causing or contributing to the patient’s problem?
 Is the acuity and severity of the occurrence out of the ordinary or worse than expected given the patient’s history?
 Is there family, social, work or medical history that warrants changing the differential diagnosis?

 Ask for help—from an experienced colleague, supervisor, or another healthcare provider to help sort out a confusing or complex clinical picture.
+Do not hesitate to make a referral to a specialist or emergency provider, if the clinical circumstances warrant.
 There is no “I” in Team.
 Fresh eyes and a different clinical experience can be crucial to making a correct diagnosis.

 Think twice about your conclusion–and revise it if needed.
 Stubbornly clinging to a preconceived diagnosis and being reluctant to rethink the situation can have disastrous consequences.
 Often mistakes are made or a correct diagnosis is delayed because: